steveshogren/hugo-blog/content/page/training.md

   solve all the homework.
 If you get stuck and frustrated, just look up a solution and take some time to understand it.

-### Step 4 - Small Project
+### Step 4 - Small Project (~100 hours)

-  When you have finished the homework in SICP, choose a small project to build yourself.
-Maybe a basic web-site,
+  When you have finished the homework in the first three chapters of SICP, choose a small project to build yourself.
+Maybe a basic web-site for saving a shopping cart, a simple game, or a graphing calculator.
+Write out a list of the features you would want to see before you start.

+  You will want to list out all the things you will need.
+Perhaps you need a way to run a web site, or run an Android game.
+Maybe you need to store data in a file or database.
+Google around for tutorials for the simplest way to get that up and running.
+For almost any topic, many excellent tutorials exist that can guide you to a starting application.

+  Keep a running list of questions, and spend some time each session searching for answers.
+Almost any question you have has been answered on forums, Stack Overflow, and blogs.
+If you have Internet, you can teach yourself to build almost any sort of programming project.

+  Work on this until you have finished enough that you have answered most of your own questions and implemented most of your own features.
+The purpose of this exercise is two-fold.
+First, it provides you with a list of questions to teach you how to research, and the motivation to research them!
+Second, it gives you a chance to see a project bigger than a simple Kata.